neilrathi/neilrathi.github.io/_pages/about.md

 My name is roughly pronounced /n̪iːl ɽɑʈʰiː/.
 The ⟨th⟩ refers to an aspirated retroflex stop /ʈʰ/, rather than a dental fricative /θ/, but you can pronounce it however is easiest.
 Etymologically

-This website is typeset in Indian Type Foundry's *Hind*, a humanist sans-serif font with Devanagari support.
-Headers are headers set in Victor Gaultney's humanist-transitional *Gentium Book Basic*.
+This website is typeset in Khaled Hosny's transitional *Libertinus Serif*, a fork of Philipp H. Poll's *Linux Libertine*.
+Headers are set in the humanist sans-serif *Libertinus Sans*, forked from *Linux Biolinum*.

 ## Contact
 You can reach me via email at "firstlast [at] gmail."
 Alternatively, you can find me online on